effectai/developer-docs/docs/local/README.md

 # Creating an EOS accounts

 Now that the main EOSIO account has been imported into our local wallet, and we have the local EOSIO blockchain running.
-We can start making accounts for each contract, so that we can push our contracts to each of them.
+We can start making accounts for each contract so that we can push our contracts to each of them.

-Create an account for the contract, using the key of the eosio account.
-[Note the naming convetion for EOSIO](https://developers.eos.io/manuals/eosio.cdt/v1.8/best-practices/naming-conventions).
+Create an account for the contract using the key of the eosio account.
+[Note the naming convention for EOSIO](https://developers.eos.io/manuals/eosio.cdt/v1.8/best-practices/naming-conventions).

 #### 1. effect.force
 Effect Network contract with core functionalities for campaigns and tasks.